-Become a Certified Registered Nurse in Anesthesia with IAA.
+Become a Certified Registered Nurse Anesthetist with IAA’s Nurse Anesthesia Program of Hartford in Connecticut.
 We offer two levels of programs: Entry Level and Advanced Specialization.
-Learn more here and apply now.
+Learn more below and apply now.

 Central Connecticut State University is regionally accredited by the New England Commission on Higher Education (NECHE), formerly the New England Association Schools and Colleges (NEASC).
 The Nurse Anesthesia Program of Hartford received initial accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) in August 2013.
 On October 25, 2018, we were awarded a full 10-year accreditation.